MEet Taiyaki

 REGIONAL WINNERS AND Excellence in Engineering AWARD - Silicon Valley Regional

-From March 14th to 16th, Team 5940 competed at the Silicon Valley Regional held at Woodside High School.
-As the first pick of Alliance #1, along with Team 1323 Madtown and Team 649 MSET Fish, we soared through the playoffs undefeated to win SVR!
+From March 14th to 16th, Team 5940 competed in our first competition of the season, Silicon Valley Regional held at Woodside High School.
+We ranked second in qualifications with an 11-1-0 record and competed in playoffs as the first pick of Alliance 1, along with our alliance captain Team 1323 Madtown Robotics and Team 649 MSET Fish.
+Our alliance soared through playoffs undefeated, securing our first Regional victory of the season as well as being picked for the Excellence in Engineering award.

 REGIONAL WINNERS AND excellence in engineering AWARD - San Francisco regional

-From March 21st to 23rd, Team 5940 competed at the San Francisco Regional, our second regional of the 2025 season where we won every single match.
-After ranking first we picked Team 10523 Singularity and Team 4255 Robodores.
-Together we made our way to the finals where we won the first two matches, becoming Regional Winners once again!
-In addition to this, we won the Excellence in Engineering award once more and had zero robot issues thanks to our amazing technical team and pit crew!
+From March 21st to 23rd, Team 5940 competed at the San Francisco Regional held at St. Ignatius College Prepatory, our second regional of the 2025 season.
+After winning all of our qualification matches and ranking first, we picked Team 10523 Singularity Robotics and Team 4255 Robodores.
+Together we made our way through playoffs, becoming Regional winners once again!
+Also, we won the Excellence in Engineering award once more and had zero robot issues thanks to our amazing technical team and pit crew!

 HOUSTON WORLD CHAMPIONSHIPS, Milstein DIVISION

-From April 16-19, Team 5940 competed in the Milstein Division at FIRST Championship in Houston, Texas.
+From April 16th to 19th, Team 5940 competed in the Milstein Division at FIRST Championship in Houston, Texas.
 More than 600 teams traveled from all around the world to compete in eight divisions of roughly 75 teams each.
 Our strategy team worked overtime resulting in us winning all but one qualification match and ranking first in our division.
-We became alliance captain and allied with Team 254 Cheesy Poofs, Team 1318 Issaquah robotics Society, and Team 1477 Texas Torque.
-We lost the finals by one point and ended as finalists.
+We were the captain of Alliance 1 and allied with Team 254 Cheesy Poofs, Team 1318 Issaquah Robotics Society, and Team 1477 Texas Torque.
+We won our first match of division finals, but ended up losing by a single point.